-- Academic preparation: willingness to work hard - Motivation: determination to succeed - The Pre-AP Program (grades 8-12) is a program offered to schools by the College Board.
-Pre-AP courses deliver grade-level appropriate instruction through focused course frameworks, instructional resources, and learning checkpoints.
-They are designed to support all students across varying levels of abilities through focus.
-Participating schools receive an official Pre-AP designation for each course and the opportunity to bring engaging, meaningful, foundational coursework to all their students across varying levels of abilities.
-This designation signals consistent, high standards in focused courses that help build, strengthen, and reinforce students' content knowledge and critical thinking skills. - AP (grades 9 12) courses differ from regular high school courses in that instructors use an advanced curriculum outlined by the College Board and authorized through the College Board's audit process.
+- The purpose of a Pre-AP course is to prepare students for college-level work, which they will experience in AP classes.
+Pre-AP courses focus on skill development, habits of mind, and in-depth preparation in a subject area that is necessary to master the skills required to achieve success in AP courses.
+Other characteristics of advanced courses include content immersion, a fast pace, and assessment of performance at the analysis and synthesis levels. - AP courses differ from regular high school courses in that instructors use advanced curricula that is outlined by the College Board and authorized through the College Board's audit process.
 AP courses provide college-level instruction and culminate in AP exams that are designed by the College Board.
-Students who earn an appropriate score on the AP exam may receive college credit.
-Please check with your potential universities to understand AP transfer requirements.
-Below is a link that may assist you in determining your college or university's AP Credit acceptance policy: https://apstudent.collegeboard.org/creditandplacement/search-credit-policies - Advanced (grades 10-12) courses are core classes that are not guided by College Board but are foundational in preparation for AP and Dual Credit classes. - Dual credit (grades 10 12) courses are college level classes.
+Students who successfully complete AP exams may receive college credit. - Dual credit courses are college level classes.
 Dual Credit courses are the same class that you would have if you attended the college accrediting the course.
 Again, students need to exhibit the maturity level and responsibility of someone taking a college level class.
-The student is financially responsible for the payment of classes and books in a dual credit class.
-The grade earned in a dual credit course will go on both the student's high school and college transcript and be incorporated into the student's high school GPA.
-Dual credit courses cannot be taken for a higher grade at the high school level unless the student failed to earn credit in the dual credit course.
+Payment is due to Navarro by June 1st.
+The grade will go on both the students HS and college transcript and cannot be taken for a higher grade at the HS level unless the student failed to earn credit.
 It's always recommended that you check with your potential universities to make sure the credit will transfer.

-Parents and students must sign and return a student parent agreement prior to registering for Pre-AP, AP, advanced or Dual Credit Class to be enrolled in the advanced class.
-While our upper-level advanced classes are open enrollment, we encourage you to review the class rigor and expectations both during the school day as well as outside the school day in regard to the level of expectation and time commitment.
+Parents and students must sign and return a memorandum of understanding prior to registering for Pre-AP, AP or Dual Credit Class.
+While our upper level honor classes are open enrollment, we encourage you to review the class rigor and expectations both during the school day as well as outside the school day in regard to the level of expectation and time commitment.
 Please check with your student's counselor if you have any questions.
 We recommend a "meets grade level" standard or higher on the STAAR/EOC as a good success indicator.